santanunath/ok-docker-nextjs-boilerplate-with-nginx/README.md

 http://host-ip
 ```

-## How to view content of the running container
+## How to enter into the running container

 ```bash
 $ sudo docker ps